 Born in Caracas, Venezuela in 1977, El Pricto (Andrés Rojas) is a composer, arranger, multi-instrumentalist and improviser.
 He started working professionally as a musical producer for TV and short films in 1998, immediately after completing a degree in sound engineering.
 In October 2001, he moved to Barcelona (Spain), where he currently lives.
-Since then he has developed his own compositional and playing style, influenced by mid-XX century avant-garde to the present (including serialism, post-minimalism, spectralism and saturationism), rock, jazz, noise, hardcore and other contemporary sub-genres.
-He has recorded mainly with the Saxophone, but has also laid down tracks on Clarinet, Electric Piano, Synthesizer and his own instrument the Prictar, an electroacustic percussion instrument of his conception (specially designed and built for him by SM Percussion).
+Since then he has developed his own compositional and improvising style, influenced by mid-XX century classical avant-garde to the present (particularly by experimental electronics, polish “sonorism”, spectralism and saturationism), also by popular styles like rock, jazz, noise, metal, hardcore and other contemporary sub-genres.
+He has recorded mainly with the Saxophone, but has also laid down tracks on Clarinet, Electric Piano, Synthesizers and his own instrument the Prictar, an electroacustic percussion instrument of his own conception (specially designed and built for him by SM Percussion).

 In 2008 he formed The Filthy Habits Ensemble, an octet dedicated to the instrumental music of Frank Zappa, with whom he participated in various festivals in Spain and different European countries.
-In April 2011 he created Discordian Records, a record label dedicated to free improvisation and other unconventional musics, which quickly became a benchmark in the free improvisation scene in Barcelona.
-He is currently one of the most active musicians in the Barcelona underground, he has organized more than 300 concerts and participated in more than a hundred recordings in the last nine years.
-He mainly dedicates himself to composing, conducting and improvising with the Discordian Community Ensemble, a mutable formation in which a large number of musicians from the free improvisation scene of Barcelona have participated.
-His work with this group, since its creation in 2012, has allowed him to explore alternative languages to incorporate free improvisation within a compositional context.
+In April 2011 he created Discordian Records, a record label dedicated to free improvisation and other underground unconventional musics, which quickly became a benchmark in the free improvisation scene in Barcelona.
+He is currently one of the most active musicians in the Barcelona underground, he has organized more than 500 concerts and participated in more than a hundred recordings in the last ten years.
+He mainly dedicates to composing, conducting and improvising with the Discordian Community Ensemble, a mutable formation in which a large number of musicians from the free improvisation scene of Barcelona have participated.
+His work with this group, since its creation in 2012, has allowed him to explore alternative languages to incorporate improvisation within a compositional context.
 In autumn of 2020, the Spontaneous Music Festival in Poznan dedicated its fourth edition to his music.
-In 2022 his album “Three Poems By Aleister Crowley/Tzim-Tzum” was listed among the ten best jazz records of 2021 by Enderrock Magazine, he was also awarded an Enderrock prize of recognition for his continuous work of ten years with Discordian Records.
+In October of 2021 his compositions “Life Metallic” and “Rumore-forme” were premiered by Discordian Community Ensemble at Mixtur Festival in Barcelona.
+In 2022 his album “Three Poems By Aleister Crowley/Tzim-Tzum” was listed among the ten best jazz records of 2021 by the catalan magazine Enderrock, he was also awarded an Enderrock prize of recognition for his continuous work of ten years as director and producer for Discordian Records.
 He has been teaching since 2016 the subjects “From free jazz to free improvisation” and “Improvisation as a compositional element” at Escuela Superior de Estudios Musicales (ESEM) in Barcelona.

 In 2008 together with Arco y Flecha Productions he co-created The Filthy Habits Ensemble, an eight-piece band that intertwined instrumental music by Frank Zappa with free improvisation.
 Immediately after its conception, the ensemble performed in various jazz festivals in Spain (Terrassa, Pamplona, Sigüenza, Vic, Tárrega, Cantabria, etc.) and in major European Zappa festivals like the Zappanale (Germany) and Zappamundo Festivals (Portugal).
 They were special guests for the Spanish Night in 2012 at Jazzahead! festival in Bremen.
 By the time of their dissolution in 2013, their repertoire had been expanded to play music by other authors, including arrangements of Igor Stravinsky, Les Baxter, Edgar Varèse, Bernard Herrmann, György Ligeti and his own music.
 He usually performed on the clarinet, alto saxophone and conducted improvisations.
 He also curated, transcribed, arranged and created the shows the band performed in each concert.